sefadegirmenci/CPP-Socket-Library/README.md

 `recv_msg(int sockfd, std::string* message):`
 Receives a message from the socket, assigns it to the message parameter for further processing.

+### Contribution
+You are more than welcomed to contribute to this project.
+You can select one of the issues from the TODO list.
+Or you can come up with your own idea.

 ### TO-DO:
 - [ ] Turn the package into a library
 - [ ] Send message over the tcp socket